carlosypunto/SingleTouchRotationGestureRecognizer/README.md

 # Single Touch Rotation Gesture Recognizer
 This is a rotation gesture recognizer similar to UIRotationGestureRecognizer but it tracks a single touch as it rotates around the center of the view.
 You might use it to implement a knob-type control.
 It is implemented in Swift.
+You can read about its development at [Creating a Gesture Recognizer in Swift](http://iosdevstuff.blogspot.com/2015/09/creating-gesture-recognizer-in-swift.html).

 ## Usage